janestebans/ITSL/README.md

 No more configuration is needed.
 I recommend you to play wiht those values in order to get the perfect output.
 Note that this program is not perfect, the output varies drastically between images, images with a single object and a black background tend to work better than complex images.
 If any one has any suggestions feel free to ask me!

+KNOWN BUGS: Depending on the image it can draw non important lines for example background lines, therefore if amount of lines introduced its to big the software might paint irrelevant lines.

 Examples (this examples have been imported to photoshop and colors have been edited):